|

 Lock key.
 If the keyboard lights won’t toggle on and off you have lost

 communication with the keyboard and you must re-boot.
+The keyboard (if

 Look in Control Panel, System, Device Manager for